trade show etiquette

 Communication Skills That Help You Connect

-• What your business is.
+• What your business does

-• What answers you give.
+• What problem you solve

-• Why it matters to the person who is visiting.
+• Why it matters to this visitor

 trade show advice